vichargrave/vichargrave.github.io/_posts/2020-01-11-read-the-docs-made-simple-2.md

    }
 {% endhighlight %}

-After rebuilding the document, the *Forms API* page will look like this:
+Rebuild the document again then open in a browser.
+The *Forms API* page will looks like this:

 ![](/assets/images/sphinx_forms_api_example.png){:width="100%" .align-center}